mmonfils/iowa-community-blueprints/policy-political-track/README.md

-# Policy & Political Track: Defensive Autonomy & Code Mastery
+# Policy & Political Track: Protecting Our Blocks & Navigating City Rules

-Welcome to the strategic protection layer of the Iowa Community Blueprints.
-This track equips autonomous block pods with tools to monitor municipal shifts, document outside institutional pressures, and demystifying city codes to maintain neighborhood-level insulation.
+Welcome to the policy and political track.
+This section gives neighborhood pods simple ways to understand city rules, look out for outside commercial pressures, and keep local information safe and independent.

-## Core Objectives
+## Core Goals

-The Policy/Political Track provides templates and diagnostic frameworks designed to:
-* **Demystify Local Codes**: Catalog municipal code requirements and city resource access points, turning complex legal wording into actionable community checklists.
-* **Map Institutional Pressures**: Systematically track corporate developers, predatory subcontractors, or outside municipal enforcement trends affecting the immediate block boundary.
+The tools in this track are designed to help neighbors:
+* **Make City Rules Easy to Understand:** Break down complicated local city codes, zoning rules, and public resources into clear checklists that everyday people can actually use.
+* **Track Outside Pressures:** Keep an eye on predatory landlords, out-of-state corporate developers, or sudden changes in city planning that might threaten the stability of your street.
-* **Preserve Information Sovereignty**: Archive public-interest information, local contacts, and independent media channels cleanly without corporate algorithmic filtering or platform censorship.
+* **Keep Information Independent:** Archive important community resources, contact directories, and local alternative media desks safely without corporate tracking or social media censorship.

-## Directory Contents
+## Folder Contents

-* **`neighborhood-index-template.csv`**: A structured plain-text directory to house public municipal contacts, utilities, code offices, and local alternative media desks.
+* **`neighborhood-index-template.csv`**: A simple text template to directory public city offices, utility lines, helpful community pantries, and independent media desks.
-* **`big-picture-framework.md`**: A diagnostic framework template used to log, track, and evaluate structural outside pressures (e.g., zoning modifications, predatory developers) threatening block stability.
+* **`big-picture-framework.md`**: A plain template layout to help your block talk through major local news, town planning updates, or zoning laws to see how they will affect your neighborhood.

-## Privacy & Anonymization Mandate
+## Privacy Mandate

-In strict compliance with our **No-PII (Personally Identifiable Information)** guidelines, this directory must only index public-facing corporate entities, government departments, public agency desks, or public figures.
+In line with our strict privacy rules, this folder must only record public entities, official government departments, corporate businesses, or public officials.
+Do not store private neighbor names, private phone numbers, or notes about specific local families on this public server.

-Do not store private names, personal email addresses, private cell digits, or specific household notes of neighbors within this repository.
-All hyper-local investigative logs or specific domestic notes must live exclusively on physical paper forms, porch clipboards, or offline encrypted hard storage configurations.